-- Freedom of association: NPC organizations should be free to recruit, select and enroll new members at any time that other student organizations such as intercollegiate athletics, musical ensembles and other recognized student organizations may do so to uphold students' rights to freely associate and to ensure a fair and equitable application of student policy. - Acclimation: Provides women an early opportunity to adapt to the demands of campus life, including academic, social, cultural and service components, by quickly affiliating with a supportive subset of women students. - Retention: Engages women quickly as first-year students so they continue toward degree completion. - Mentoring: Provides woman-to-woman mentoring opportunities via collegiate chapter members and alumnae.

-- Academic support: Encourages women to engage in chapter academic study and scholarship groups immediately. - Time management: Provides optimum experience without distractions from recruitment activities throughout the fall academic term. - Scheduling: Offers fewer disruptions caused by inclement weather conditions.
+- Freedom of association: NPC organizations should be free to recruit, select and initiate new members at any time that other student organizations such as intercollegiate athletics, musical ensembles and other recognized student organizations may to uphold students' rights to freely associate and to ensure a fair and equitable application of student policy. - Acclimation: Sorority membership provides women an opportunity to adapt to the demands of campus life, including academic, social, cultural and service components, by quickly affiliating with a supportive community of women students. - Retention: Sorority programming and services provide first-year women a sound base for educational success and support as they continue toward degree completion. - Mentorship: Sorority sisterhood provides woman-to-woman mentoring opportunities via collegiate chapter members and alumnae. - Academic support: Chapter scholarship requirements encourage women to engage in academic study and scholarship groups immediately. - Time management: Chapter programming and membership expectations provide an optimal experience without distractions from recruitment activities throughout the fall academic term. - Scheduling: Fall term recruitment offers fewer disruptions caused by inclement weather conditions.